mysociety/petitions/installation.md

 # Installing Petitions software

-If you're going to install Petitions on your own server, we recommend you do so on a system running Debian squeeze if possible; if not, some flavour of Ubuntu.
+If you're going to install Petitions on your own server, we recommend you do so on a system running Debian wheezy if possible; if not, some flavour of Ubuntu.
 Of course, other operating systems (even non-Unix ones) ought to be possible, but we don't have any direct experience of installing petitions on those.